How to Really Listen: A Couples Therapy Guide to Communication

 Saying “That must have been really frustrating for you” shows empathy, not surrender.

-4. Ask Curious Questions
+4. Ask curious questions

 When tensions rise, our instinct is to defend or correct.
 Instead, lean in with curiosity.
 Ask: